Did you know that one of the largest and most amazing churches in the world is located in a fascinating city in the north of Italy?

 In this post, you’ll discover the ultimate list of facts about Milan Cathedral, an incredible Gothic Cathedral!

 1. The cathedral is located right into the heart of Milan

 Milan Cathedral is located in the second-biggest city in Italy after Rome with about 3.6 million inhabitants in its metropolitan area.
-Milan is also the capital of the Lombardy Region and located in the northern part of the country.
+Milan is also the capital of the Lombardy Region and is located in the northern part of the country.